admin8548/vscode-unify-chat-provider/README.md

 ## Features

-- **[Perfect Compatibility]()**: Supports all mainstream LLM API formats (OpenAI Chat Completion, OpenAI Responses, Anthropic Messages, Ollama Chat).
+- **[Perfect Compatibility]()**: Supports all major LLM API formats (OpenAI Chat Completion, OpenAI Responses, Anthropic Messages, Ollama Chat).
 - **[Best Performance]()**: Extremely focused on special optimizations and best practices for model providers, ensuring 100% model performance.
-- **[Out of the Box]()**: Built-in recommended parameters for mainstream providers and models, and supports automatic synchronization of provider model lists via API, without any tedious configuration.
+- **[Out of the Box]()**: Built-in recommended parameters for major providers and models, and supports automatic synchronization of provider model lists via API, without any tedious configuration.
-- **[Fast Migration](#one-click-migration)**: Comprehensive configuration import/export functions, and supports one-click migration of configurations from mainstream applications or extensions (Claude Code, CodeX, Gemini CLI...).
+- **[Quick Migration](#one-click-migration)**: Complete configuration import/export functions, and supports one-click migration of configurations from major applications or extensions (Claude Code, CodeX, Gemini CLI...).
 - **[Controllable Parameters]()**: Open adjustment of all interface parameters, and supports custom Header and Request fields.
 - **[Excellent Experience]()**: Built-in visual user interface, supports unlimited provider and model configurations, and supports coexistence of multiple configurations for the same provider or model.